 According to the organizers, the blockade only applies to trucks, whereas passenger cars, buses, and vehicles transporting military and humanitarian goods are allowed to pass.
 The Ukrainian border guard service, which published a video from the scene, said that no vehicles weighing more than 3.5 tons would be allowed to enter Poland.
 One truck will be allowed to cross from Poland into Ukraine per hour.

-The protesters accuse the government in Warsaw of failing to fulfill its promise not to raise the agriculture tax and leave at the 2023 level.
+The protesters accuse the government in Warsaw of failing to fulfill its promise not to raise the agriculture tax and leave it at the 2023 level.
 They also criticized Prime Minister Donald Tusk’s cabinet for introducing other regulations they deem unfavorable for the agriculture industry.

 The farmers’ actions drew the ire of the Ukrainian side.
 “Polish farmers are not making any demands regarding Ukrainian goods but are using the border as a tool to influence their government,” the Ukrainian Agriculture Ministry said.
 Kiev had reportedly been aware of the planned protests for quite some time.

-Ukrainian Agriculture Minister Vitaly Koval held two meetings with his Polish counterpart, Czeslaw Siekierski, over the issue and raised it with the EU Commission as well, the local media reported.
+Ukrainian Agriculture Minister Vitaly Koval held two meetings with his Polish counterpart, Czeslaw Siekierski, over the issue and raised it with the EU Commission as well, local media reported.

 Moscow has not commented on the developments.
 This is not the first time Polish farmers have blocked border crossings with Ukraine.
-Similar protests have taken place on numerous occasions in recent years as farmers have opposed what they perceived as the EU allowing unfairly cheap agriculture imports from Ukraine into the bloc.
+Similar protests have taken place on numerous occasions in recent years as farmers have opposed what they perceive as the EU allowing unfairly cheap agriculture imports from Ukraine into the bloc.